The Lure of Indirect

 - Remove interstitials (speed bumps) or make them more “friendly”.
 Google studies show a marked increase in abandonments on pages with interstitials.
 We wrote about the challenges interstitials pose for your institution.

 - More than half your members use a mobile device to connect with your institution.
 Therefore, your website must be fully responsive and functional on all screen sizes.
-Plus, your mobile app should be the easiest and fastest way to interact with your institution.
+(Or do you need it at all?)
+Most importantly, your mobile app should be the easiest and fastest way to interact with your institution.

 5. Loan Application